 Good content marketing provides that kind of information.
 This inbound marketing strategy helps buyers solve problems, eliminate pain points, and navigate the available options to find the best fit available.
 More importantly, it provides value.

 Analyzing Your Target Market

-Content marketing takes advantage of the fact that 65% of today’s consumers conduct online research before making purchases.
+Inbound marketing takes advantage of the fact that 65% of today’s consumers conduct online research before making purchases.
 The right content can help you reach these consumers.
 But blasting your content to everyone on the internet is costly and ineffective.

 To reach your customers with content, you first need to analyze your target market.
 That tells you who within your target market might be interested in your products or services.
 Then you need to segment this universe of potential customers into groups called personas.

 Personas can tell you who your customers are, what their pain points are, and how your product or service can help them.
 They also can tell you the best method of reaching these consumers with content that connects.

 Methods for Reaching Your Target Market

 Dozens of methods exist for reaching customers.
 These methods are generally divided into outbound and inbound.
 Outbound methods of reaching customers include direct mail, print advertising, highway billboards, and bus benches.

 But outbound methods don’t provide the ROI they once did.
 The best way to reach potential customers these days is with an on-target inbound marketing strategy that drives sales and profitability.

 In fact, research shows that content marketing generates three times as many leads as outbound marketing methods while costing businesses 62% less.
 Content marketing works well, especially when time is of the essence.